Outdoor activities in East Lothian – Foxlake Adventures

 The Teen was still adamant that she wouldn’t be donning the big boots attached to a board so we moved on to FoxFall, the rope based assault course next.

 The Teen and I went first, selecting the easiest of the four routes round.
 Two minutes in my confidence went and I froze.
 I was only a few feet off the ground but I’d convinced myself that it was waaaaay higher than it looked.
 Jacob tried his best to encourage me to move, giving handy hints about how to make it easier for myself.
-I wasn’t for budging though.
-I had visions of me still there hours later, clinging on under a moonlit sky after everyone else had gone home.
-I decided to inch myself back to the start and tag Mr G in.
+No, I wasn’t for budging though.
+My head filled with visions of me hours later, still clinging on under a moonlit sky.
+I decided to inch myself back to the start and tag Mr G in instead.

 Meanwhile The Teen had clearly found something she loved.
 She was progressing round the course with a slow and steady determination.